 There are no corporate, income or capital gains taxes levied in The Bahamas and the Company, therefore, pays no taxes on its net income.
-However, taxes based on gross premium income, levied at 3%, for the year ended 31 December 2017 amounted to \$3,092,212 (2016: \$3,032,089) and is included within operating expenses in the statement of comprehensive income.
+However, taxes based on gross premium income, levied at 3%, for the year ended 31 December 2018 amounted to \$3,229,082 (2017: \$3,092,212) and is included within operating expenses in the statement of comprehensive income.

-The Company is also subject to Value Added Tax ("VAT") on taxable supplies at a standard rate of 7.5%.
-The Company is eligible for input tax deductions based on an apportionment formula based on the premiums for standard rated taxable and exempt supplies.
+The Company is also subject to Value Added Tax ("VAT") on taxable supplies at a standard rate of 12%.
+The Company is eligible for input tax deductions, based on an apportionment formula using the premiums for standard rated taxable and exempt supplies.
 VAT incurred by the Company in excess of the input tax deductions is included in operating expenses in the statement of comprehensive income.